carlottamarianna/lexphon/README.md

-# lexphon project
-## Lexical effects in phonemic processing: facilitatory or inhibitory?
+# Lexical effects in phonemic processing: facilitatory or inhibitory?
-"""

 _The code for this experiment has been inspired by the following paper_ Frauenfelder, U. H., Segui, J., Dijkstra, T. (1990).
 Lexical effects in phonemic processing: facilitatory or inhibitory? _Journal of Experimental Psychology: Human Perception and Performance_, 16 (1): 77-91.
 DOI: 10.1037/0096-1523.16.1.77